Views on "Artificial Intelligence"

 It is not a tool.
 It absolutely is not akin to a digital paintbrush or a digital illustration program as these still require an actual artist to perform the work.
 It is not simply a tool to be used or misused.
 It is mimicry of human works, expression, and skill, not a novel form of it, nor a tool to enhance it.

 It does not democratize.
-It commodifies.
-The entire process of learning, developing, growing is replaced and so is the motivation to even attempt it.
+This is an industry lie.
+It commodifies under the guise of democratization.
+The entire process of learning, developing, and growing is replaced and so is the motivation to even attempt it.
 It short-circuits and flattens the entire process.
 It saps the will to express, it does not provide a new conduit for expression.
-It is expression dehumanized and productized in its most extreme form.
+It is expression, or work, dehumanized and productized in its most extreme form with no regard to quality.
 Its use subtly indoctrinates people into viewing themselves as lacking worth and worthiness.
 It devalues expression.
 It normalizes the notion that time is wasted on making things and that people do not deserve well-made, human-made things.
-The Democratizing software development section of tante's On Vibe Coding inspired this bullet point and articulates this and much more, perfectly.
+The Democratizing software development section of tante's On Vibe Coding inspired this bullet point and articulates this and much more.

-People prompting generative AI are not artists, coders, writers, etc. Alternatively- prompting is not expressing, it is commissioning.
-Prompting for a work is equal to commissioning a computer rather than taking time to learn skills, ethically source other human-made materials (such as choosing particular public domain art for their project), or properly commission a real artist for work.
+Arguably one of my most important points here: prompting is not expressing, it is commissioning.
+People prompting generative AI are not artists, coders, writers, etc. Prompting for a work is equal to commissioning a computer rather than taking time to learn skills, ethically source other human-made materials (such as choosing particular public domain art for their project), or properly commission a real artist for work.
 It is an outsourcing of expression or labor but without a human on the other side.
 It devalues humanity and its pursuit of learning.
 It provides a substandard form of "learning".
 When I frame AI as something someone is commissioning, the AI is attempting to replace/become the artist or worker itself.
 The user of AI is not what becomes the artist or worker, the AI does, and that is a massive problem.

-It creates a burden of work for others.
+It is a counter and intentional threat to worker power.
+Its use creates a burden of work for others.
 Workers trying to use these systems to create things for their jobs are being found to submit low-quality work that they either aren't skilled enough or willing enough to double-check.
 Down the line, other workers receiving this submitted work often have to re-perform much of the work to fix all of the problems generated by involving generative AI in the first place.
 It creates an environment of further mistrust and isolation in the workplace.
 This is one of the many ways generative AI is worker-hostile.

 It is a grift/fraud enabler.
 It will enable a generation of pretenders.
 It saturates every field it touches with low-quality work.
 People get to pretend they are something they are not.
 They get to show off work that they had no hand in building and present it as their own.
 It enables those "group project" fools that let everyone else do all of the work and then take part of the credit.
 When I describe what I want an artist to make for me (commission process), I don't turn around and pretend I did the work!

 It is notable to me that the defenders and owners of generative AI often are the same people that do not value art or the process of making it.
 This becomes clear whenever you hear executives talk about how artists should be happy that the difficult/tiresome process of "creating" is "solved" by generative AI.
-There could not be a more fundamental misunderstanding.
+There could not be a more fundamental misunderstanding of creation itself.

 If you absolutely won't let go of the weak "AI is another art advancement like photography" comparison- then even on those terms, and it's true for any kind of its output, generative AI is the "extreme end-stage automation" version of them that goes too far.
 It is the threshold that we should never cross- there's a finality of "withdrawal of the human" from the expression that reaches a dead end, a road past which there is nothing else.
 Unlike any other 'tool', generative AI is an occupying force in the land of human expression that should be resisted.
 Just because similar arguments and statements were made in the past about new technologies, doesn't mean those arguments aren't valid for generative AI now.
 In some historical cases, even at the time, those arguments were valid.
 The parallel of "criticism of something new and worry of its destruction of something that already exists" I think is fine, but defense of generative AI on the grounds of it receiving similar criticisms is not.
 It must be considered on its own merits or lack thereof.